MERA-Evaluation/MERA_Industrial/README.md

 ### Running evaluations

-We have prepared the script that launches evaluations via `lm-eval` library and packs the evaluation logs into zip archive:
+We have prepared the script that launches evaluations via the `lm-eval` library and packs the evaluation logs into a zip archive:

 ```bash
 ### Run evaluation and pack logs ###